 MUS U200 Special Projects in Technology (1-8 cr.)
 P: Consent of instructor.
-May be repeated for additional credit.
+May be repeated.

 MUS U210 Reed Making (1 cr.)
 P: For undergraduate oboe and bassoon majors only.
 Principles of double-reed making with development of individual skill and application.